Sleep & The Gut Microbiome

 Disruption of the circadian rhythm sleep phase, for instance through night-shift work, overnight flights, or jet lag, impact healthy sleeping patterns.
 Also, blue light exposure from electronic devices at night is shown to suppress melatonin, a hormone that regulates the sleep–wake cycle, and shifts the circadian rhythm.

-Long term, this can lead to sleep disorders, chronic health issues, and also disturb the gut microbiome
+Long term, this can lead to sleep disorders, chronic health issues, and also disturb the gut microbiome.

 Low quality sleep and a disturbed circadian rhythm affect the microbiome through this gut-brain axis-communication.
 This is associated with gut dysbiosis (an imbalance between beneficial and non-beneficial bacteria), with lower levels of the beneficial species: Lactobacillaceae and Bifidobacteriaceae, and higher levels of the non-beneficial bacteria: Ruminococcus gnavus